ojhavk/ojhavk.github.io/index.md

 ## Deep Learning and Computer Vison
 (_Image Segmentation, Object Detection, Transfer Learning_) <br>
-In my recent Computer Vison work, we investigated how Transfer Learning and Semantic Segmentation can be applied to a time series of images (see Fig below) to predict flood events on the rivers (Severn and Avon, UK) Our to-date results have successfully demonstrated use to Transfer Learning with an accuracy above 91% for these flood events (check out our research: <a href="https://centaur.reading.ac.uk/93823/" target="_blank">paper</a> and <a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">journal</a>).
+In my recent Computer Vison work, we investigated how Transfer Learning and Semantic Segmentation can be applied to a time series of images (see Fig below) to predict flood events on the rivers (Severn and Avon, UK) Our to-date results have successfully demonstrated use to Transfer Learning with an accuracy above 91% for these flood events (check out our research: <a href="https://centaur.reading.ac.uk/93823/" target="_blank">Vandaele et al. 2020</a> and <a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">Vandaele et al. 2021</a>).

 <p align="center">
   <img src="/imgs/water_segmentation_work.png" width="700" />
 </p>

 **Figure.** Time-series of river camera images.
-Water (blue) and non-water pixel predictions (<a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">Vandaele et al. 2021</a>).
+Water (blue) and non-water pixel predictions (<a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">Vandaele et al 2021</a>).

 <!-- ![](/imgs/water_segmentation_work.png) -->